⚙️ EZ Template Advanced

 ⚠️

 Tune your preset values!
-The numbers 1200 and 2600 are placeholders.
-Run your arm, check arm.get_position() with printf, and replace them with your robot's real values.
+The numbers 600 / 1400 / 2400 are placeholders.
+After installing a limit switch at the ARM_GROUND reference, drive the arm to each goal height physically, read arm.get_position() with printf, and replace the placeholders with your robot's real values.

 Manual Override — Joystick Control